textileio/js-textile/etc/hub.api.md

 // Warning: (ae-internal-missing-underscore) The name "getUsage" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export function getUsage(api: GrpcConnection, ctx?: ContextInterface): Promise<GetUsageResponse>;
+export function getUsage(api: GrpcConnection, options?: UsageOptions, ctx?: ContextInterface): Promise<GetUsageResponse>;

 // @public (undocumented)
 export interface GetUsageResponse {